Gan-Jiang/MLND-P2-Student-Intervention/README.md

 # Project 2: Supervised Learning
 ## Building a Student Intervention System

+In this project, we need to identify students who might need early intervention before they fail to graduate.
+I use three methods: decision tree, svm and knn to complete the task.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: